Sunday, August 30, 2020

 Have I dared go on surfing?

-I love water adventure and have long been interested in learning about surfing, but I was still looking for a better moment for me.
+I love water adventures and have long been interested in learning about surfing, but I was still looking for a better moment.

 And so, I was closer to my dream of surfing.
 It just takes a single step, a show of interest.